thesaigoneer/atomic-saigon/README.md

 ## Current image
 Since it is so easy to rebase I will be making some recipe's per DE.
 In the config directory of this repo you will find additional yaml files, that i rename to recipe.yml and then rebase to.
 You can look through them for my specific adaptations.

-!!If you rebase to my image (without cloning) you will currently find yourself in:
+## N.B !
+If you rebase to my image (without cloning) you will currently find yourself in:

 2nd of April 2024:     - atomic-kde-saigon

-3rd of May 2024:       - bluefin-saigon * <<
+## 3rd of May 2024:       - bluefin-saigon *

 * = currently active